-Home décor is everywhere at Canton trade days as well.
+Home décor is everywhere at the First Monday Trade Days in Canton as well.
 Whether you are looking for something small to put on a shelf, or a huge piece of furniture, you can find it all at the trade days.

 Really, I could go on and on about all of the items found here, but you get the idea.
 To sum it up, you can really find anything and everything!

 You will not go hungry during your visit either.
 There are food and drink vendors found throughout the trade days.
 Be sure you hit up the snow cone or homemade ice cream stands.
 They are delicious!